Bog snorkelling

 Bog snorkelling is a sporting event where competitors aim to complete two consecutive lengths of a 60 yds water-filled trench cut through a peat bog in the shortest time possible, wearing traditional snorkel, diving mask and flippers.
 They complete the course without swimming, relying on flipper power alone.

-The current world record was set by Neil Rutter in 2018, with a time of 1 min 18.81 seconds.
 The women's world record stands at 1 minute 22.56 seconds by Kirsty Johnson in 2014.
+The men's world record was set by Neil Rutter in 2018, with a time of 1 min 18.81 seconds.
 Both were set at the Waen Rhydd bog, Llanwrtyd Wells in Wales.